CordetG/cgula-rust-web-spr24/README.md

 ## Error Notes

 To better help with my personal understanding of the content, I noted errors I came across in [the error-notes.md file](./error-notes.md).

+## MISC.
+Notes

+As mentioned in class, I agree that the book was... not the best.
+I disliked that when following the examples, they would write it one way, then discuss why *not* to write it that way and delete half of what we had spent a bunch of time writing.
+I don't agree with that as a method of teaching, especially under time constraints.
+I personally prefer concise ways of discussion as to *why* one way is preferable.
+I can understand the discussion of why one way is preffered over another, but I don't agree with *teaching* the non-preffered way first -- it's misleading and confusing.

 ## Acknowledgments